 Users get started by creating a project.
 A project can be a small API such as a microservice or a larger enterprise API, whichever works for the use case.

 Often your resource has a property that is a collection of properties, such as a Customer resource may have a property called Address, which may have street, city and zipcode properties.
-These objects are referred to as Data Types.
-These objects differ from Resources as Data Types cannot be assigned to paths.
-Data Types are reusable objects used to describe properties in Resources or other Data Types as well.
+These objects are referred to as Property Components.
+These objects differ from Resources as Property Components cannot be assigned to paths.
+Property Components are reusable objects used to describe properties in Resources or other Property Components as well.

-Resource and Data Types can be created using the Form builder or a JSON example can be pasted in the the provided text area.
-At any time a Resource or Data Type can be edited.
+Resource and Property Components can be created using the Form builder or a JSON object can be pasted in the the provided text area.
+At any time a Resource or Property Components can be edited.

 Default error responses are provided so you do not have to create any error responses right away.
-As you design your API and it comes time to customize your error responses, you'll click on Error Responses on the left navigation, create an Error Resp, then configure all the http codes you wish to customize the error message.
+As you design your API and it comes time to customize your error responses, you'll click on Components on the left navigation, then Error Response, then create an Error Response, and configure the error code and message.

-After you have configured error messages, you can assign to a path.
-Go to your API paths page, select the gear icon on right for the path you wish to assign the error messages to and select the error messages.
+After you have configured error messages, go to your API paths page and select a path, select the gear icon for one of the actions you wish to assign the error messages to and select the error messages.

 These error responses will override system provided error messages when you make requests on your deployed API backend prototype.